 Kitsune, Nine-Tails Fox Mythical Creature Tea Pet

 The nine-tails fox is a mythical Chinese creature that appears in folklore.
-According to legends, the fox may join the gods once it spends a millenium on earth.
+According to legends, the fox may join the gods once it spends a millennium on earth.

 During the Qin dynasty, the nine-tailed fox (jiuweihu) was a lucky symbol that stood for peace and prosperity.
 In the ancient book Ruiying Tupu the fox would appear when the emperor is distracted by beauty.
 However, in another work called, Furuizhi, the fox would arrive when the emperor is benevolent and wise.